MADE-Apps/MADE.NET/docs/articles/available-packages.md

 ## Web.Mvc

-The Web MVC library is a complimentary extension package to ASP.NET Core MVC applications, providing additional helpers for building applications following the MVC pattern.
+The Web MVC library is a complementary extension package to ASP.NET Core MVC applications, providing additional helpers for building applications following the MVC pattern.

 Included in this package is: